mark-rushakoff/rushakoff-go-style/README.md

 Nest the new package under the source package, and name it to match the source package with a `test` suffix.
 The standard library does this with [`net/http/httptest`](https://pkg.go.dev/net/http/httptest).

+## Functions and methods

+### Arguments

+Context, per the `context` package documentation, should be the first argument.

+Structured logger arguments also contend for the first argument, but context takes precedence.
+I prefer the argument and the field to both be named `log` for consistency and brevity.

+My rule of thumb is that three arguments is reasonable, but probably at four and almost certainly at five, using a struct is preferable in order to effectively switch to named arguments.
+These structs usually have `Config`, not `Options`, in the name, as they more often are required configuration rather than optional.

 ## Concurrent Go code

 ### Mutexes